Why Halton Region is a great place to locate your business

 - 4.5+ million labour pool within an hour drive

-- 75% of Halton residents have post-secondary education
+- 78% of Halton residents aged 25 to 64 have post-secondary certificate, diploma or degree

-- Among the most culturally diverse regions in the world with 140 languages spoken
+- Among the most culturally diverse regions in the world with approximately 132 languages spoken

-- Over one third of Halton residents have mgmt, finance or admin careers
+- 22% of Halton residents have management, finance or administrative careers

 Located within the Toronto-Waterloo Innovation Corridor, Canada’s technology super-cluster, Halton businesses are have access to over 20 universities and colleges, and numerous research and innovation resources including: